Home · Blog · Ice dams in Oakland County

 Quick action checklist for this winter.

-1. Walk the inside of your attic on a cold day.
+1. Walk the attic on a cold day.
 Can you feel air movement at the soffits?
-If not, intake is restricted.

 2. Look at the underside of the roof deck.
-Frost on the deck = warm air leaking up from the house.
-That's your air-sealing problem.
+Frost on the deck = warm air leaking up.

 3. Check insulation depth.
 Less than 12 inches?
 You're under-insulated.

 4. Watch the roof after the first heavy snow.
-Does the snow stay on for days at uniform depth, or does it melt patchily and refreeze?
 Patchy melt = attic heat loss.

 Related reading.